 In 1996, Miller et al. treated 152 ALS patients randomly assigned to received 2400 mg gabapentin per day compared to a placebo group.
 Results showed a slower decline in muscle strength in the treatment group.

 In 1998, Pahwa et al. reviewed the efficacy of gabapentin in the treatment of essential tremor in comparison to a placebo.
 The first 14 days of the study showed no difference between patients receiving 1800 mg gabapentin per day in comparison to placebo.
-But in 2000, Ondo did 6 weeks of research on a group of patients receiving up to 3600 mg gabapentin per day in comparison to placebo, and patients were found to have significant improvements in self-report scores for tremor, observed tremor scores, and daily activity improvement scores.
+But in 2000, Ondo did 6 weeks of research on a group of patients receiving up to 3600 mg gabapentin per day in comparison to the placebo, and patients were found to have significant improvements in self-report scores for tremor, observed tremor scores, and daily activity improvement scores.

 In 1997, Olson and his team performed a 1 month double-blind, placebo-controlled, evaluation of the efficacy of gabapentin in 19 patients with advanced parkinsonism who were suffering from rigidity and bradykinesia.
 The treatment group received a total daily dosage of 1200 mg gabapentin per day.
 The results in this group were superior to the placebo group in reducing rigidity and bradykinesia as measured by the United Parkinson Disease Rating Scale.
 In the treatment group, there was a significant reduction of tremor which was independent.

 The exact mechanism of action with the GABA receptors is unknown; however, researchers know that gabapentin freely passes the blood-brain barrier and acts on neurotransmitters.
 Gabapentin has a cyclohexyl group to the structure of neurotransmitter GABA as a chemical structure, even though it has a similar structure to GABA but it does not bind to GABA receptors and does not influence synthesis or uptake of GABA.
-Gabapentin works by showing high affinity for binding sites throughout the brain correspondent to the presence of the voltage-gated calcium channels, especially alpha-2-delta-1, which seems to inhibit the release of excitatory neurotransmitters in the presynaptic area which participate in epileptogenesis.
+Gabapentin works by showing a high affinity for binding sites throughout the brain correspondent to the presence of the voltage-gated calcium channels, especially alpha-2-delta-1, which seems to inhibit the release of excitatory neurotransmitters in the presynaptic area which participate in epileptogenesis.
 Even though there is no evidence for direct action at the serotonin, dopamine, benzodiazepine, or histamine receptors, gabapentin has been shown to increase total-blood levels of serotonin in healthy control subjects.

 The elimination half-life of gabapentin is 5 to 7 hours, and it takes 2 days for the body to eliminate gabapentin from its system.